Installing

 Did this help solve your issue?

-If you are still unable to edit the config.ini file and unable to login, you can force a password reset.
-Create a new file with a single line of your new password in your root web server directory (WordPress root directory) named "bitfire.recovery." (replace with a unique non-guessable random number).
+For non-WordPress users, If you are still unable to edit the config.ini file and unable to login, you can force a password reset of the BitFire settings / dashboard for standalone mode.
+Create a new file with a single line of your new password in your root web server directory (WordPress root directory) named "BitFire.recovery." (replace with a unique non-guessable random number).
 If BitFire is unable to authenticate a password, it will look for any file in the root directory with this name format and set the password to whatever is in the file.

 Did this help solve your issue?